cjs226/git_to_chef/README.md

 Environment.
 If there are new and/or updated cookbooks in Git, it'll either log it or upload/freeze the affected cookbooks, update the stated environment, upload databags, upload roles then send an email notification.
-Note, if you run as an upload it will upload all data bags and roles no matter the status of cookbooks.
+Note, if you run as an upload, it will upload all data bags and roles no matter the status of cookbooks.

 ## Longer Description